intelligent-machine-learning/dlrover/docs/tutorial/unified/unified_api_guide.md

     ```

 ### Workload Implementation

 For different types of scenarios, the content that users need to implement
 varies alot.
 So please refer to the [next chapter](#process-instruction-with-different-types-of-deeplearning)
 for each scenario for details.

 ### Job Submitting Basic API

 Regardless of the scenario, users need to use the following APIs to define and
 submit job.

 - DLJobBuilder Usage

     ```python
-    dlrover.python.unified.api.base::DLJobBuilder
+    dlrover.python.unified.api.builder::DLJobBuilder
     ```

 - Configuration: use following to setup unified deep learning job

   - Job Level

       | Method Name          | Mandatory | Type              | Format and Default                     | Description                                |
       |----------------------|-----------|-------------------|----------------------------------------|--------------------------------------------|
       | dl_type              | yes       | str               | "PRE","SFT","RL","MULTIMODAL" / SFT    | deep learning type                         |